GWeale/GWeale/README.md

 <h1 align="center">Hi , I'm George Weale</h1>
 <h3 align="center">A  engineer from Palo Alto, I studied BME at Columbia and ChemE and Data Science at UCSB.
 I chose to go to school to learn about my interests other than computer science as I will be coding for my entire life.
 I have made a couple matlab packages, look for the DLMPC library on matlab. :)</h3>

-- I’m currently working on publishing on LSTMS for time series

-- I’m currently learning **Long Short Term Memory, and GANS**

-- How to reach me **gmw2143@columbia.edu**

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/georgeweale" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="georgeweale" height="30" width="40" /></a>